Wednesday, January 10, 2007

 ½ cup apple juice or apple cider

-Heavy cream or vanilla ice cream, optional, but very good
+Heavy cream or vanilla ice cream, optional (both are very good)

 You can do the following two steps in advance:

-(1) Blitz the walnuts, sugar, and cinnamon together in a food processor fitted with the metal blade until the nuts are fine but not reduced to a powder.
-You want them to retain some texture.
-Set this mixture aside in a bowl wide enough to later roll the tops of the apples in.
+(1) Blitz the walnuts, sugar, and cinnamon in a food processor fitted with the metal blade until the nuts are finely chopped but not powdery—you want some texture.
+Transfer to a bowl wide enough to roll the apples in later.

-When you are ready to bake, preheat the oven to 400°F.
+When you are ready to bake, heat the oven to 400°F.

-Melt the butter in a small pan or the microwave.
+Melt the butter in a small pan or in the microwave.

-Core the apples, then remove the peel from the top half of each apple with a vegetable peeler.
+Core the apples, then peel the top half of each with a vegetable peeler.

-Fill the hollow center of each apple with some of the raisin–brown sugar mixture.
+Fill the centers with the raisin–brown sugar mixture.

-Brush the peeled halves of the apples with melted butter, reserving some of the butter to use later.
+Brush the peeled portions with melted butter, reserving some of the butter.

-Roll the peeled and buttered part of the apples in the nut–sugar mixture until the bare sections are well coated.
+Roll the buttered sections in the nut mixture until well coated.

-Place the apples in a small baking dish.
-Drizzle the remaining butter over the tops of the apples, then pour the apple juice or cider into the bottom of the pan.
+Set the apples in a small baking dish.
+Drizzle the remaining butter over the tops and pour the apple juice or cider into the bottom of the dish.

-Bake until the nut crust on the apples turns golden brown and the centers can be easily pierced with a small, thin knife, about 35 to 40 minutes.
+Bake until the nut coating is golden and the apples are tender when pierced with a small knife, 35 to 40 minutes.

-Serve the apples warm, topped with the juices from the pan and, if you like, heavy cream (poured, not whipped) or vanilla ice cream.
+Serve warm with the pan juices and, if you like, heavy cream (poured, not whipped) or vanilla ice cream.

 No comments: